PixWizardry/ComfyUI-VRAMTools/README.md

 *  You will see the list of available nodes:
     *   `Reset VRAM Peak Counter`
     *   `Log VRAM Peak Usage`
-5. Click on the node you want to add, and it will appear on your canvas.
+*  Click on the node you want to add, and it will appear on your canvas.

-#### 2. The Search Feature (Quickest Method) ⚡

-If you prefer using the keyboard, the search feature is the fastest way to find any node.

-1.  **Double-click** anywhere on the blank canvas of your workflow.
-2. A search bar will pop up.
-3. Start typing the name of the node you're looking for:
-    *   Type `Reset VRAM` to find the **Reset VRAM Peak Counter**.
-    *   Type `Log VRAM` to find the **Log VRAM Peak Usage**.
-4. Click on the desired node from the search results to add it to your workflow.